jhkim611/CLAD/README.md

 only assume the absence of anomaly labels, but also the *absence of class labels* (the class a node belongs to used in a general node classification task).
-In this work, we study the utility of class labels for unsupervised GAD, i.e., we study how the class label informa- tion of nodes enhances the detection of structural anomalies in particular.
+In this work, we study the utility of class labels for unsupervised GAD, i.e., we study how the class label information of nodes enhances the detection of structural anomalies in particular.
 To this end, we propose a **Class Label-aware Graph Anomaly Detection framework (CLAD)** that utilizes a limited amount of labeled nodes to enhance the performance of unsupervised GAD.